 Find a speaker or speak yourself and run one.
 Or trigger it with a TED Talk video.

-Or create a series of Cafés around a particular theme, such as the impact of technology or culture or working out loud.
+Or create a series of Cafés around a particular theme, such as the impact of technology, culture, or working out loud.

 Significant issue Cafés